Research Article [ Article in English ] |

 Dört yıllık periyot sürecinde paraziter enfeksiyonların aylara göre dağılımı.

-tüm testlerdeki pozitiflik oranını temsil eder. ***Mavi çizgi 1.570 parazitin
+raporlanan tüm testlerdeki pozitiflik oranını temsil eder. ***Mavi çizgi

 |